ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/page-functions/pagejump.html.markdown

 <td width="12">
 </td>
 <td width="717">
   A string indicating the type of transition effect.
-You can find the [available transition values here](/developers/user-guide/scripting-apis/client-api/page-functions/page-transitions) .
+You can find the <a href="/developers/user-guide/scripting-apis/client-api/page-functions/page-transitions">available transition values here</a> .

 </td>
 </tr>